FirmwGuy/CEP/docs/L1_BOND/L1-INTEGRATION-GUIDE.md

 ### Guardrails and observability
 - **Policy enforcement.** Guard your enzymes with explicit role and facet policies before calling into the bond APIs.
 Shared helpers under `src/l1_bond/policy` normalise the checks.
-- **Monitoring.** Mirror heartbeat counters (`sig_bond_*` rate, facet backlog depth, adjacency churn) into analytics cells or telemetry sinks so you can spot stalled closures before they bite consumers.
+- **Monitoring.** Mirror heartbeat counters (`sig_bond_*` rate, facet backlog depth, adjacency churn) into analytics cells or telemetry sinks so you can spot stalled closures before they bite consumers. `cep_tick_l1` already bubbles up queue state changes (`pending`, `complete`, `fatal`) so you can scrape them during the same beat.
 - **Failure recovery.** If an enzyme aborts after staging adjacency deltas, the heartbeat will retry when the impulse is reissued.
-Keep retries idempotent by re-reading the target cells rather than carrying cached handles across beats.
+Keep retries idempotent by re-reading the target cells rather than carrying cached handles across beats, and rely on `cep_tick_l1` to dispatch any facets that remain pending after the next beat.

 ## Q&A
 - **Do I have to call Layer 1 APIs from inside a heartbeat?** Yes.
 Running them inside enzymes ensures adjacency mirrors, checkpoints, and facet queues move in lock-step with the kernel's op counts.